erew123/alltalk_tts/README.md

 1. **Nvidia CUDA Development Toolkit Installation**:
    - The toolkit is crucial for DeepSpeed to compile/build for your version of Linux and requires around 3GB's of disk space.
-   - Install using your package manager e.g. **CUDA Toolkit 11.8** or download directly from [Nvidia CUDA Toolkit Archive](https://developer.nvidia.com/cuda-toolkit-archive) (choose 11.8 or 12.1 for Linux).
+   - Install using your package manager (Recommended) e.g. **CUDA Toolkit 11.8** or download directly from [Nvidia CUDA Toolkit Archive](https://developer.nvidia.com/cuda-toolkit-archive) (choose 11.8 or 12.1 for Linux).
    - If you want to use Finetuning with AllTalk, version **11.8** is required; otherwise, any version from 11.8 upwards will suffice.

 2. **Open a Terminal Console**: